 Shop on sale days

-Look for special tag days (where certain coloured tags are on sale) and especially watch out for those fantastic 50% off sale days that most thrift stores have every few months or so.
+Look for special tag days (where certain colored tags are on sale) and especially watch out for that fantastic 50 % off sale days that most thrift stores have every few months or so.

 Use store coupons